jzbz/dcr-memes/README.md

-# dcr-memes
-DCR: Degen Chad Revolution
+# DCR: Degen Chad Revolution

 Post your best memes on Matrix at #memes:decred.org.